-8.3 Working Group
+10.3 Working Group

 A working group in charge of generating/collecting instances and developing tools has been formed.
-It can be reached at cspcomp-wg <at> cril.univ-artois.fr .
-Currently, people of this working group are:
+It can be reached at cspcomp-wg(at)cril.univ-artois.fr.
+The current members of the working group are as follows.